Niki-Tester/gamestar/doc/criteria.md

 ## **Project Criteria**

-* [ ] Design, develop and implement a Backend for a web application using Python and a microframework:
+* [ ] Design, develop and implement a Backend for a web application using Python and a micro-framework:

     * [ ] PASS CRITERIA:

-        * [ ] Design a Frontend for a datadriven web application that meets accessibility guidelines, follows the principles of UX design, meets its given purpose and provides a set of user interactions.
+        * [ ] Design a Frontend for a data driven web application that meets accessibility guidelines, follows the principles of UX design, meets its given purpose and provides a set of user interactions.

         * [ ] Implement custom HTML and CSS code to create a responsive full-stack application consisting of one or more HTML pages with relevant responses to user actions and a set of data manipulation functions.

-        * [ ] Build a relational databasebacked Flask web application that allows users to store and manipulate data records about a particular domain.
+        * [ ] Build a relational database backed Flask web application that allows users to store and manipulate data records about a particular domain.

         * [ ] Design a database structure that is relevant to the domain, including relationships between records of different entities.